danielboakye/filechangestracker/README.md

 ### 1. Config

 - Updated config.yaml to setup tracking directory and osquery socket_path
+- Find your socket path
+  - run in terminal: `osqueryi`
+  - run query `select value from osquery_flags where name = 'extensions_socket';`
+  - value returned is your socket path
 - setup mongo db in docker

 ```bash